open-telemetry/opamp-spec/specification.md

 One of the supported transports for OpAMP protocol is [WebSocket](https://datatracker.ietf.org/doc/html/rfc6455).
-The Agent is a WebSocket client and the Server is a WebSocket server.
+The Agent is a WebSocket client and the Server is a WebSocket Server.
 The Agent and the Server communicate using binary data WebSocket messages.
 The payload of each WebSocket message is a
 [binary serialized Protobuf](https://developers.google.com/protocol-buffers/docs/encoding)